 - The Band: Rock of Ages, recorded at a 1971 New Year's Eve show in New York City.

-- The Beatles: The soundtrack to Let It Be was supposed to be this, with the band rehearsing and recording their new songs live.
+- The Beatles: Their album Let It Be, the soundtrack to the concert film Let It Be, was supposed to be this, with the band rehearsing and recording their new songs live.
 The sniping and tension within the band (as well as the creative funk John Lennon was mired in at this time) led to several songs being dubbed or altered in the studio, most infamously Paul's "The Long and Winding Road".
 However, despite all the band's problems seven tracks were still laid down live: "I've Got a Feeling", "One After 909" and "I Dig a Pony" from the Apple rooftop performance, and "Get Back", "Two of Us", "Dig It" and "Maggie Mae" from studio performances.
 The entirety of the Apple rooftop concert, meanwhile, has gone on to become one of the most bootlegged of all the Beatles' material.